RuiRC/Auto-Update-Pelican/README.md

 > **Disclaimer**: This script is based on the [official documentation](https://pelican.dev/docs/).
 Always refer to the docs as this script may not be up to date or applicable to your case.

-This script assumes that both the Panel and Wings are on the same machine running Debian.
+This script assumes that both the Panel and Wings are on the same machine running Ubuntu 24.
+This script will also assume that your permissions are for NGINX/Apache as per the documentation.

 ## Instructions